Cynth3tik/awesome/README.md

 *   [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net

-*   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
-It can also act as a client for any other CA that uses the ACME protocol.

 ## C++

 *   [cwlseu/deephash](https://github.com/cwlseu/deephash) - Based neural network hash method